-As the name suggests, this aging technique is when cheese is aged from the surface, down through to the cheese itself.
+As the name suggests, this aging technique is when cheese is aged from the surface and down through to the past of the cheese itself.
 Cheesemakers can encourage this by rubbing the cheese with washes, brine, or introducing helpful microorganisms to the surface.

-Surface ripened cheeses are often known for their unique and often tasty rinds.
-(That’s right—most rinds are safe to eat!
+Surface-ripened cheeses are often known for their unique and often tasty rinds.
+(That’s right—most rinds are safe to eat.
 Learn all about them in our Cheese Rinds 101 guide.)
-One of Wisconsin’s most beloved examples of a surface-ripened cheese is Upland's Cheese Rush Creek Reserve.
+One of Wisconsin’s most beloved examples of a surface-ripened cheese is Uplands' Rush Creek Reserve.

-The opposite approach: interior ripening.
+Then there is the opposite approach: interior ripening.
 With this technique, cheese is ripened from the inside outward.
-Cheesemakers will often cover the cheese in wax or wrap it in bandages to isolate the surface from aging.
+Cheesemakers will often cover the cheese in wax or wrap it in bandages, usually cheese cloth or muslin, to help prevent the surface from aging.

 One shining example of a stellar cheese that’s interior ripened is swiss.
-By wrapping the exterior of swiss, cheesemakers create a rindless and smooth cheese that’s softer the closer you get to the center.
+By wrapping the exterior of a wheel of swiss, cheesemakers create a rindless and smooth cheese that’s softer the closer you get to the center.

 When it comes to aging cheese, few factors are as important as temperature and humidity.
 Most cheeses thrive in a narrow range of humidity and temperature.
 Although the exact numbers vary, most cheeses appreciate high humidity and temperatures around 50 degrees Fahrenheit for the best results.